dpc10ster/RJafrocBook/docs/06-QuickStartDBM-1.md

 ```

 ## Explanation of the output
 The function returns a long unwieldy list.
 Let us consider them one by one.
-The function `UtilOutputReport()`, which can generate an Excel file report, making it much easier to visualize the results, is described in another vignette.
+The function `UtilOutputReport()`, which can generate an Excel file report, making it much easier to visualize the results, is described in another chapter.

 ### FOMs
 * `fomArray` contains the `[1:2,1:4]` FOM values.